Learning My Father’s Language

 My mother achieved real competence in Irish, and then gradually lost it.
 Her exertions were motivated by unrequited love, her ambitions, and even her politics.
 After she died, I found all these great propaganda pamphlets from the early 1980s, with titles like “Britain’s War Machine in Ireland.”
-All of it aimed at Irish Americans like herself.
+All of them aimed at Irish Americans like herself.
 But it was hard, in the exurbs of New York with a dying mother and a growing son, to keep up the social circles that support a language.
 And gradually even we stopped using the ornamental bits of it.

 Patrick Pearse once wrote a fantasy of what Ireland might be like one century after his time.
 He envisioned the Ireland of 2005 as a warmer place, because the bogs had been drained.
 And he envisioned it as a country in which the Irish language was restored totally.
 Only a few schools still taught English as a second language.
 With the collapse of the British Empire in the 20th century— he was right about that!—the English language lost its importance.
 In his dream, the Irish Parliament in 2005 was debating a bill for making the study of Japanese compulsory in seaport towns in Ireland, owing to its utility as a commercial language.

 The story didn’t go that way.
-I wrote to you earlier, father, about the plunder of Ireland.
+I wrote to you earlier, Father, about the plunder of Ireland.
 How the English have robbed Ireland not just of its wealth, and of many of its lives, but of its sense of self.
-After the Famine, the Irish mind awakened to the possibility of losing even the memory of itself.
+After the famine, the Irish mind awakened to the possibility of losing even the memory of itself.
 And it responded with a self-conscious attempt at cultural revival.

 What most people say is that the Gaelic cultural revival of the late 19th and early 20th centuries produced a lot of good and some great literature in English—Yeats, Joyce, and so on.
 And the revival of Irish sport under the Gaelic Athletic Association was a crushing success.
 I know because I can listen live to the broadcast of Mayo and Dublin fighting to a draw in Gaelic football on my smartphone.
 But we are supposed to conclude that the language revival was doomed, and possibly destructive to have tried.
-In his book about the history Irish language, Aidan Doyle concludes “Anybody who sets himself an impossible task is bound to fail.
+In his book about the history of the Irish language, Aidan Doyle concludes, “Anybody who sets himself an impossible task is bound to fail.
 My contention … is that by the time the Gaelic League was founded, it was too late to reverse the language shift.
 If this is correct there was never a real possibility of Irish becoming a majority language in Ireland again.”

 So should we all have a laugh at Pearse?
 Currently there are more than 400 million native English speakers in the world.
-Some estimates say that nearly one in five people on the planet are studying or speaking English as a second language.
+Some estimates say that nearly one in five people on the planet is studying or speaking English as a second language.
 In many places, studying English is compulsory.
 The numbers for Irish are not so encouraging.
-I remember the day I began contemplating the current estimated number of native Irish speakers: thirty-five thousand.
+I remember the day I began contemplating the current estimated number of native Irish speakers: 35,000.

 Contemplating this report, I had some questions.
 Why the hell was I trying to learn Irish?
 It takes real effort to learn a language, and often a decent chunk of money too.
 I got up from the desk and thought about that number.
 Thirty-five thousand native speakers, and I spent a couple of hundred dollars on kids’ books and dictionaries, and a subscription learning website.
 Thirty-five thousand native speakers, and none of my actual Irish family members is counted among them.
 Not one of them is even in the half million or so who are categorized, generously, as competent second-language speakers of Irish.
 Thirty-five thousand.
 If I go through with this, I am a madman.

 I got into a little tour van that was going to take us to the sights for that day, and I sat next to a man named Randy Palmer.
 He had a big, round Oklahoman accent, and his baritone voice made him sound like a Plains-state version of David Carradine.
 He was a member of the Kiowa nation and a veteran of the Vietnam War.
 Because I was thinking about languages, I asked him if he spoke the language of the Kiowa nation.
 He didn’t.
 He said that a few of the young people were interested in it.
 So then and there, I furtively started researching on my phone.
-There are only twelve thousand Kiowa living.
-And a generous estimate is that there are just a hundred speakers of the Kiowa language.
+There are only 12,000 Kiowa living.
+And a generous estimate is that there are just 100 speakers of the Kiowa language.
 None of them speak it as a mother tongue.
 Like most Native American languages, it had no writing system until long after most people had abandoned speaking it.
 The very first orthography for the language wasn’t developed until the 1920s.
-And talk of attempting a language revival really only started in the last five years.
+And talk of attempting a language revival really only started in the past five years.
 I have since been cheered to discover that at least one children’s book has been published in Kiowa.
-Instead of thirty-five thousand Irish who have known the language from their cribs within Irish-speaking communities, the number is zero for Kiowa.
-All Kiowa grow up speaking English with big Plains state accents.
+Instead of 35,000 Irish who have known the language from their cribs within Irish-speaking communities, the number is zero for Kiowa.
+All Kiowa grow up speaking English with big Plains-state accents.

-That night, Palmer played a CD recording of the Kiowa Black Leggings Warrior chant for the157th Battalion’s annual military ball.
+That night, Palmer played a CD recording of the Kiowa Black Leggings Warrior chant for the 157th Battalion’s annual military ball.
 That was the Kiowa language as it exists right now, completely fossilized.
 And in that form it moved many young men to tears.
 Here was the tongue of a people, and a nation, disappearing from the face of the Earth.
 And when the party ended late that night, I went back to my bed in the hotel, plugged earphones into my phone, and listened to a live, morning news radio show in Irish.

 You see the difference?
 One is purely ceremonial.
 The other is fit for radio broadcast and current events.

 Pearse was more right to imagine Irish as a living language in this century.
 It is alive in a way that Kiowa isn’t.
 I sincerely hope one day, if my great-grandchildren have an interest in Native American languages, they can pull up a live internet radio stream in the Kiowa language.
 Perhaps we can program computers to produce these even if the Kiowa language revival fails among the 12,000 living Kiowa today.
 But Irish still survives.
 And it is this way because of the revivalists.
-When Pearse and other language activists came to the Irish language it was heading where Kiowa is now.
+When Pearse and other language activists came to the Irish language, it was heading where Kiowa is now.

-The truth is that there are more people who are literate in Irish today than two centuries ago, when our best estimates are that 20,000 Irish speakers had any literacy in their mother tongue, even if over 2 million were fluent speakers of the language.
+The truth is that there are more people who are literate in Irish today than two centuries ago, when our best estimates are that 20,000 Irish speakers had any literacy in their mother tongue, even if more than 2 million were fluent speakers of the language.
 The decline of Irish happened for many reasons.
 It was the aim of the English government to destroy it.
 Sir Edmund Spenser observed, “The speech being Irish, the heart must needs be Irish.”
 Even in the 16th century, the Irish would use their native language to resist English rule.
 As the Tudors sent their ministers to rule, they found not just the Gaelic Irish, but the descendants of the Normans refusing to speak in an English language they knew, just to annoy and frustrate the will of their rulers.
 “Though they could speak English as well as wee, yet Commonly speake Irish among themselves, and were hardly included by our familiar Conversation to speak English with us, yea Common experience shewed and my selfe and others observed the Citizens of Watterford and Corcke having wyves that could speak English as well as wee, bitterly to chyde them when they speake English with us.”

 During the time of the penal laws, Irish was the language of the most-fierce resistance to English rule.
 The Irish nationalists who spoke in English tended to be reformists, republicans, and modernizers, and spoke of “improvement” with language meant to appease English rulers.
 But Irish-language poetry teemed with Jacobite fury and dark prophecies about the English being brought low into disgrace as scholars of the Irish language retake their place at the top of society.
 They were close to right.
 Eventually the authority of the English did decline.
 And while I wouldn’t say Irish scholars are at the top of society, they at least get positions on TV and radio now, and the occasional column in The Irish Times.